 All received Ethernet frames are timestamped with a captured 80-bit ToD timestamp.
-The full 80-bit timestamp is provided to the client logic out of band using additional ports defined in Table 6-3.
+The full 80-bit timestamp is provided to the client logic out of band using additional ports defined in Table 5-4.
 In addition, an optional 64-bit timestamp can be provided in line with the received frame.
 This 64-bit timestamp consists of the lower 32 bits from the 1588 timers seconds field, plus all 32 bits of the nanoseconds field.
+For the Correction Field format, the full 64-bit timestamp is provided to the client logic out of band using additional ports defined in Table 5-3.
+In addition, the 64-bit timestamp can optionally be provided in line with the received frame.
+All PTP frame types are supported on receive.